martinjakubik/learnhypertext/README.md

 # learnhypertext

-learnhypertext lets you make and move HTML documents with a focus on readability of the code rather than performance or indeed usability
+learnhypertext lets you make HTML documents with a focus on readability of the code rather than performance

 priorities of learnhypertext code:
 1) it works, and you can use it to make web pages (HTML documents)